 Shrub, or drinking vinegar, has been utilized as a health tonic and culinary ingredient for centuries.
-Today shrub is used in everything from craft cocktails and cuisine to household cleaning supplies and spiritual tools.
+Today shrub is used in everything from craft cocktails to household cleaning supplies and spiritual tools.

 What is Shrub?

-Shrub is a vinegar flavored with fruits, vegetables, herbs and spices, and sometimes sugar.
-It is the natural biproduct of pickling.
+A shrub is a vinegar flavored with fruits, vegetables, herbs and spices, and sometimes sugar.
+It is the natural bi-product of pickling.

 Uses for Shrub

+Not all shrub is made to be consumed.
 Adding some herbs to your cleaning vinegar will give it a pleasant smell, and perhaps some magical power.
-Believers say that washing your floors with basil protects your home and invites abundance into your life; rose petals washed with bedsheets provokes passion.
+Believers say that washing floors with basil protects your home and invites abundance into your life; bedsheets washed with rose petals provoke passion.
 Infusing distilled vinegar with herbs and citrus is an easy and effective way to harness the power of those herbs.

 How to Design a Shrub Recipe

-There is no exact formula to make the perfect shrub, but here are some general guidelines I follow:
+There is no exact formula to make the perfect shrub, but here are some general guidelines to follow:

 - Choose your ingredients carefully.
-Shrub can be made with ANY combination of fruit, veggies, herbs, spices, and sweeteners.
+A shrub can be made with ANY combination of fruit, veggies, herbs, spices, and sweeteners.
 Consider what the shrub will be used for as you gather ingredients.
-If you want to marinade a steak, stick with savory spices and vegetables.
+If you want to marinate a steak, stick with savory spices and vegetables.
 For a bright salad dressing, try citrus and fresh herbs with a touch of honey.
-Desserts and drinks are great with sweet, fruity shrub.
+Desserts and drinks are great with a sweet, fruity shrub.
 It’s totally up to you and how complex you want to make your shrub – just be sure to have a plan in mind from the beginning.

-- Consider a variety of vinegars.
+- Consider a variety of vinegar.
 Traditionally, apple cider vinegar was the go-to choice as the base for vinegar tonics, but you can use any kind of vinegar you fancy!
 I particularly like working with prosecco vinegar – especially with more delicate flavors like citrus and sage.
-Balsamic vinegar makes amazing shrub with dark berries.
+Balsamic vinegar makes an amazing shrub with dark berries.
 Red wine vinegar is my favorite for salad dressings, and sherry is the perfect base for a marinade.
-For cleaning, you want to keep it simple and use distilled vinegar.
+For a cleaning shrub, keep it simple and use distilled vinegar.

 - No heat required.
 Simply add all your ingredients to your container, stir until the sugar is dissolved, and give it time.
 Store your shrub in a cool, dark place for at least 1 week before you use it.
-Vinegar is a natural preservative; after you stain out and discard the solids, the shrub will keep for 6 months.
+Vinegar is a natural preservative; after you strain out and discard the solids, the shrub will keep for 6 months in the refrigerator.

 Vinegar is already an essential ingredient in the kitchen.
 The most famous shrub of all time, Four Thieves Vinegar, is designed for cooking.
 Anything you use vinegar for – adding acidity to a cream sauce, building salad dressing, marinating meat and veggies, crafting homemade condiments – can be elevated by using a shrub instead.
-Flavored vinegars add extra oomph to dishes that you won’t achieve without them.
+Flavored vinegar adds extra oomph to dishes that you won’t achieve without it.

 To make a great shrub to cook with, all you have to do is keep the flavors balanced and use just enough vinegar to cover your other ingredients.
 Balance flavors with contrasting ingredients: bitter herbs and spices are balanced by sweet honey or fruit; umami vegetables are balanced by bright citrus.
 Put everything you want to use in a container and submerge it all with vinegar of your choice.